Aggressive Deadly Conduct Criminal Defense in Tarrant County and the Dallas–Fort Worth Area

 What is the punishment range for Deadly Conduct with a firearm?

-Under Texas Penal Code § 22.05(2), deadly conduct with a firearm is a third-degree felony, punishable between two to ten years in prison and a fine up to $10,000.
+Under Texas Penal Code § 22.05(2), deadly conduct with a firearm is a third-degree felony, punishable by between two to ten years in prison and a fine up to $10,000.

 To learn more about felonies, visit Tarrant County Felony Criminal Defense Attorney.